-The forecast total corporate income tax payable on the Pebble Project profits is \$2,125 million for the Base Case over the 20-year mine life at long term metal prices.
+The forecast total corporate income tax payable on the Pebble Project profits is \$2,098 million for the Base Case over the 20-year mine life at long-term metal prices assuming a 2% gold and 6% Silver Royalty, and \$1,988 million assuming a 10% gold and 30% Silver Royalty

-The post-tax financial results are summarized in Table 22-15 for the Base Case.
+The post-tax financial results are summarized in Table 22-14 for the Base Case.
+Table 22-14 also includes the equivalent results from the 2021 PEA to demonstrate the effect of the Royalty Agreement.